Heat Level: Mild

 - In a large bowl, beat the cream cheese and powdered sugar with an electric mixer until very smooth and light.
 Add a splash of the cream, and beat to loosen.
 Beat in the remaining cream, a little bit at a time.
 Beat in the lemon juice and vanilla.

 - To assemble the trifle: Cut the pound cake into 1 & 1/2-inch cubes.
 Spoon a little more than a quarter of the cream into the bottom of a trifle bowl.
-Top with a third of the pound cake, followed by a third of the strawberry preserves and their juices, and a layer of blueberries.
+Top with a third of the pound cake, followed by a third of the strawberry preserves and their juices, with a third of blueberries.
 Repeat the layers.
 Top with the remaining cream, a few strawberries, and blueberries.
 Cover and refrigerate at least 4 hours.

 ADAPTED FROM: Valerie Bertinelli